Basic tasks in Outlook 2013

-It’ll ask for your name, email address, and a password.
+You’ll be asked for your name, email address, and a password.
 That’s usually enough, but if automatic setup fails, Outlook will ask for a few more pieces of information, such as your mail server name.

 If you don’t have that info, your email provider can give you the details.